hopperfund/events/index.md

 ###Set a target

 Before you start, it's important to define what success looks like for your event.
 This doesn't have to be something you share externally, although it can be a good way of holding yourself accountable for improvement.

-Understand the potential audience for your event - what does the professional and student workforce look like in terms of diversity?
-What were the stats from previous events for both speakers and attendees, and what do you want to achieve this time?
+Understand the potential audience for your event:

+- What does the professional and student workforce look like in terms of diversity?
+- What were the stats from previous events for both speakers and attendees
+- What do you want to achieve this time?

+Sometimes it can be hard to assess this data, but you may be able to get an indication of previous gender splits from t-shirt selections.

 Check out [this data from WikiNZ](http://wikinewzealand.org/?graph=000601) on diversity in tech occupations in NZ from the 2013 census.